 - Apply for a PhD.

-Fee Discounts: If you are current undergraduate studying at the University of Leicester, then you may be eligible for a special 50% discount on fees when continuing onto a Masters, PGDip or PGCert in 2016.
+Fee Discounts: If you are a current undergraduate studying at the University of Leicester, or a previously graduated alumni, then you may be eligible for a 10% or 20% discount on your postgraduate fees.

 Leicester is ideally placed for exploring Britain.
 By train the city is little more than an hour from the centre of London and lies a similar distance from Oxford and Cambridge.